ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 * **How do I contact the IronHacks Team?**
 You can post in the forum or send an email to us at opendigital@purdue.edu
 * **Can I create a team?**
-No, Hack the Unemployment is an individual challenge.
+No, hacking unemploynment is an individual challenge.